airportpeople/dstools/README.md

 - Keep environments named by global projects (e.g., company names of clients).
 - **Install Snowflake on a separate environment**
 - [Always use conda install when possible](https://www.anaconda.com/using-pip-in-a-conda-environment/)
+- Don't forget [this](http://scipy-lectures.org/intro/language/reusing_code.html) article!
+Remember **Put everything in functions in modules, THEN call those functions in a script.
+KEEP FUNCTIONS AS LOW LEVEL AS POSSIBLE.**

 ## Set up new (conda) environment